Lapinski Scholarship Application Information

 1d.
 Sample of work in Polish studies: In English or Polish, typed, not to exceed 10 pages in length; must be signed and dated.
 Graduate students who have not taken a Polish language or Polish literature class should submit a Russian Literature writing sample.

-2. Two letters of recommendation: Recommenders must use the Lapinski Scholarship form and letters must be received by the March 1 deadline (one copy) to Lori Hubbard, Lapinski Scholarship Coordinator, 1432 Van Hise Hall, 1220 Linden Dr., Madison, WI 53706.
-Recommendations may not be sent by e-mail or fax, only by US mail or campus mail.
+2. Two letters of recommendation: Recommenders must use the Lapinski Scholarship form and letters must be received by the March 1 deadline (one copy) to: Lapinski Scholarship Coordinator, 1432 Van Hise Hall, 1220 Linden Dr., Madison, WI 53706.
 Recommendations must be in sealed envelopes with a signature over the seal.
 For all undergraduate applicants and continuing graduate applications, at least one of the recommendations must be from a faculty or staff member teaching Polish language, literature or culture at UW-Madison.

 The Lapinski Scholarship award selection committee consists of all faculty and staff teaching Polish language, literature and culture at UW-Madison and the chair or associate chair of the Slavic Department.
 The committee will consider all the information in the application dossier and the recommendations and will give preference, among undergraduate applicants, to those who have declared a major in Polish and, among graduate applicants, to those for whom Polish is a significant part of their academic program (Second Slavic language, PhD minor in Polish, and/or dissertation plan focusing on Poland or Polish).
 Awards will be announced by April 1 annually.

 To download the Lapinski Scholarship Application Coversheet and Recommendation Forms, click on Lapinski Scholarship Application Coversheet and Recommendation Forms.
-You must have Adobe Acrobat to open and print these documents.
+You must have Adobe Reader to open and print these documents.